 The Agency has established specific requirements for Servicers regarding the procedures to be followed in cases involving delinquencies.
 In addition to a monthly report requirement, Servicers are required, by following the Agency's procedures, to bring a delinquency current in the shortest practicable time.
 Servicers use the following tools in an effort to bring delinquencies current: borrowers may be referred to foreclosure prevention counselors, Servicers may, in some cases, accept partial payments, set up repayment plans with borrowers, enter into forbearance agreements, modify the delinquent loan, approve a short sale and accept a deed-in-lieu of foreclosure.
 The Agency has significant flexibility under the Bond Resolution to modify the terms of a loan, including interest rate reductions, extension of loan term and principal forgiveness.
-(See "Security for the Bonds-Modification of Terms of Program Loans" in this Official Statement.)
+(See Appendix C - Summary of Certain Provisions of the Bond Resolution - Program Loans; Modification of Terms.)